Deepwater Horizon Oil Spill in the Gulf of Mexico

 - The NOAA Restore Act Science Program carries out research, observation, and monitoring to support the long-term sustainability of the Gulf ecosystem, as outlined in its Science Plan and implemented through periodic funding opportunities.
 The NOAA RESTORE Act Science Program awarded two grants in 2017 for marine mammal-related projects: a study of trophic interactions and habitat requirements of Bryde’s whales, and the development of remotely-deployed satellite tags for tracking bottlenose dolphin movements, Gulf-wide cetacean passive acoustic monitoring and habitat modeling, creating manatee warm-water habitat networks, and assessing cumulative effects of multiple stressors on bottlenose dolphins.

 Additionally, $2.544 billion in Clean Water Act criminal penalties was provided to the National Fish and Wildlife Foundation (NFWF), establishing its Gulf Environmental Benefit Fund, and $350 million was provided to the National Academies of Sciences, Engineering, and Medicine (NASEM), establishing its Gulf Research Program.
 These funds are to be dispersed in grants to complement and expand Gulf restoration efforts.
 To date, the NFWF Gulf Environmental Benefit Fund has awarded grants to Alabama, Florida, and Mississippi to increase research, data collection, and stranding response capacity for Gulf marine mammals and sea turtles.
 The NASEM Gulf Research Program asked the Academies’ Ocean Studies Board to convene a committee to advise restoration funding programs regarding monitoring and evaluation of Gulf restoration activities and identify best practices.
 The committee provided its guidance for restoration, assessment, and synthesis in its report on Effective Monitoring to Evaluate Ecological Restoration in the Gulf of Mexico.

-Other Programs in the Gulf of Mexico Involved in Restoration and Monitoring
+Other Programs in the Gulf of Mexico Involved in Restoration, Monitoring, and Information Sharing

 The Gulf of Mexico Alliance (GOMA) is a partnership of the five Gulf states and other organizations whose goal is to increase regional collaboration to enhance the environmental and economic health of the Gulf.
 GOMA has developed the Deepwater Horizon Project Tracker as a tool to track restoration, research, and recovery projects resulting from the Deepwater Horizon oil spill.